Barfell/ESPEasy-DS18B20-DS2482-4/README.md

 # ESPEasy-DS18B20-DS2482-4
-ESPEasy plugin to read temperature from DS18B20 by DS2482 or DS2484
+ESPEasy plugin to read temperature from DS18B20 via DS2482 or DS2484